Pergamon Ancient City

 Location: Zafer, Site Sk.
 No:16, 35700 Bergama/İzmir – on the hill west of Bergama town centre, 3km southwest of the Pergamon Acropolis (5.5km by car).

 Named after Asklepieion, the god of healing and son of Apollo, the sanctuary is approached along the Via Tecta (Sacred Way).
-The sanctuary contained a round Temple of Asklepios, as well as one to his son, the enigmatic hooded youth Telesphoros.
-There was a spring of faintly radioactive water used for therapeutic purposes, a library, and a small theatre.
+The sanctuary contained a round Temple of Asklepios and one to his son, the enigmatic hooded youth Telesphoros.
+There was also a spring of faintly radioactive water used for therapeutic purposes, a library, and a small theatre.
 The cult of Asklepios had a mystical association with snakes, many of which were kept at the sanctuary.

 The Asklepieion healing centre is thought to have been founded in the 4th century B.C., brought from the Asklepios cult, whose main centre was at Epidauros in the north-western Peloponnese.
 King Eumenes II (reign 263-241 B.C.) elevated the cult to a state religion.
 Later improvements were made by Roman emperors, including Hadrian (76-138 A.D. reign 117-138 A.D.), who financed building works and is thought to have visited Pergamon during his travels through Asia Minor in 123 A.D.
 The Asklepieion was excavated in 1927 by the German archaeologist Theodor Wiegand (1864-1936).